 - Volunteer places are limited and selection is competitive.
 The work can be hard and tiring, but the rewards incredible

 - Volunteers must sign up for a minimum of 1 week.
-There are only 3 volunteer places per rotation
+There will only be 3 volunteer places per rotation

 - Volunteers must meet the minimum skills and criteria, be self-reliant, capable and comfortable living in an isolated bush setting

 Please support the medical care and rehabilitation program for wilderness animals: